ncgriffin/osticket-prereqs/README.md

 </p>

 <h1>osTicket: Prerequisites and Installation</h1>
-This guide outlines the essential requirements and procedures for installing osTicket, an open-source help desk ticketing system.<br />
+This tutorial provides a step-by-step guide for setting up the prerequisites and installing osTicket, an open-source help desk ticketing system.
+It details the configuration of a Windows 10 virtual machine in Azure, installation of necessary software like IIS, PHP Manager, and MySQL, and the final setup of osTicket.
+The guide ensures a comprehensive installation process for users setting up osTicket in a virtualized environment.<br />

 <h2>Environments and Technologies Used</h2>